 Lisa Quispe is a native Long Islander who started her formal training as a Suzuki school student and continued in later years as a pupil of the Russian school of playing, which focuses on the motor skills of both hands, quality of sound (richness, colorfulness, purity), and the belief in full executive freedom in interpretation.
 Both before and after achieving her bachelor's degree in violin performance, Lisa traveled extensively with numerous orchestras and chamber groups performing abroad.
-She lived in California and worked as a freelance musician, taught private lessons, and coached youth orchestra violin sections for The Community Youth Orchestra of Southern California while performing with The Golden State Pops Orchestra.
-She is the music librarian at a private school in Huntington and teaches all over Nassau County; Lisa is excited to share her love of music history, musical theater, and all things musically dramatic with her students.
-We are excited to have Lisa as the leader of our 1st violin section.
+She lived in California and worked as a freelance musician, taught private lessons and coached youth orchestra violin sections for The Community Youth Orchestra of Southern California while performing with The Golden State Pops Orchestra.
+She is the music librarian at a private school in Huntington and teaches all over Nassau County.
+Lisa is excited to share her love of music history, musical theater and all things musically dramatic with her students.
+We are excited to have Lisa return this year as the leader of our first violin section.

-Kristin Sette is the Principal Violist of her high school chamber orchestra, pit orchestra and string ensemble.
+Kristin Sette was the Principal Violist of her high school chamber orchestra, pit orchestra and string ensemble.
 In addition, she has performed as a violist with the Metropolitan Youth Orchestra, LISFA, the SCMEA All County Orchestra and has volunteered as a viola tutor.
-Kristin has a wonderfully approachable manner with children and is looking forward to her fourth season as an assistant teacher at the Festival.
-All of us at the Festival are very proud of Kristin's full merit scholarship to SUNY Stonybrook where she will begin her next chapter as a student in September
+Kristin has a wonderfully approachable manner with children and is looking forward to her fifth season as an assistant teacher at the Festival.
+All of us at the Festival are very proud of Kristin's full merit scholarship to SUNY Stonybrook where she will be a sophomore in September